1Password/extension-messaging/README.md

 Using the cross-extension communication provided by [`browser.runtime.sendMessage`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage), you can save data within 1Password.

-Below outlines the messages that 1Password can accept and the response you can expect.
-Included in `demo-extension/` is types can be integrated into an extension for communication with 1Password and a sample extension for how this works.
+Below we outline the messages that 1Password can accept and the response you can expect.
+Included in `demo-extension/` are types that can be integrated into an extension for communication with 1Password and a sample extension for how this works.

 To use this API and see this demo in action, contact us.